Speakers

 Henri Helvetica

-Additionally, you can find him frequenting conferences, and touching base w/ the community - all with a radiant smile.
-Otherwise, Henri is focusing on running the fastest 5k possible (surprise surprise).
+Additionally, you can find him frequenting conferences and touching base w/ the community - all with a radiant smile.
+Otherwise, Henri focuses on running the fastest 5k possible (surprise surprise).

 Chris Coyier